-Ordinance Section 5-1.406 interior noise standards for Residential zones states that between the times of 10:00 p.m. to 7:00 a.m., the allowable interior noise level at 45 dB(A) and 55 dB(A) between 7:00a.m. and 10:00 p.m.
+Any new construction required for a future cannabis facility would generally occur during daytime hours, typically from 6 AM to 6 PM; however, the Kern County Noise Control Ordinance (Title 8 of the Kern County Code of Ordinances) limits all construction activities to take place between 6 AM and 9 PM, Monday through Friday, and between 8 AM and 9 PM on Saturdays and Sundays.
+If construction work is performed between dusk and 9 PM or dawn and sunrise (approximately 6 AM), construction crews would use minimal illumination to perform the work safely.
+California City Noise Ordinance Section 5-1.406 interior noise standards for Residential zones states that between the times of 10:00 p.m. to 7:00 a.m., the allowable interior noise level at 45 dB(A) and 55 dB(A) between 7:00a.m. and 10:00 p.m.

 During construction, the Project is also expected to follow common industry standards that will help limit noise level increases.
 For example, all construction equipment, fixed or mobile, should be equipped with properly operating and maintained mufflers and the engines should be equipped with shrouds.
 Approved haul routes shall be used to minimize exposure of sensitive receptors to potential adverse levels from hauling operations.
+Truck haul routes are anticipated to include service from Mitchell Blvd., in a westerly direction, then traveling north along Mitchell Blvd. and then accessing the site through Mitchell Blvd.
 All construction equipment shall be in proper working order and maintained to reduce backfires.

 During the life of the Project, all industrial and manufacturing operations will be conducted in the interior of enclosed structures, facilities, and buildings, as mandated by the local zoning ordinance.
 All cultivation and processing operations, including materials management, will occur indoors and within the fenced limits.
 Outdoor activities will be limited.
-These include vehicular access and circulation in the Project's parking lot and drive aisles; access to the trash enclosures for waste management (disposal and pick- up); access to the outdoor utilities for maintenance purposes (e.g. chillers, septic or sewer systems, storm drain system components).
+These include vehicular access and circulation in the Project's parking lot and drive aisles; access to the trash enclosures for waste management (disposal and pick- up); access to the outdoor utilities for maintenance purposes (e.g., chillers, septic or sewer systems, storm drain system components).
 While the Project would result in an increase in noise levels compared to the existing undeveloped condition, the nature and intensity of operations that would occur in the proposed structures are not expected to result in the generation of noise levels that would surpass the community noise and land use compatibility standards.
 The Project is expected to result in an incremental increase in traffic-related noise levels on the local roadways and less than significant impacts are expected.

 Vibration is defined as the mechanical motion of earth or ground, building, or other type of structure, induced by the operation of any mechanical device or equipment located upon or attached to.
-Vibration generally results in an oscillatory motion in terms of the displacement, velocity, or acceleration of the ground-or structure(s) that causes a normal person to be aware of the vibration by means such as, but not limited to, sensation by touch or visual observation moving objects. ground- or structure(s) that causes a normal person to be aware of the vibration by means such as, but not limited to, sensation by touch or visual observation by means such as, but not limited to, sensation of the aware of the vibration by means such as, but not limited to, sensation of moving objects.
+Vibration generally results in an oscillatory motion in terms of the displacement, velocity, or acceleration of the ground-or structure(s) that causes a normal person to be aware of the vibration by means such as, but not limited to, sensation by touch or visual observation moving objects. ground- or structure(s) that causes a normal person to be aware of the vibration by means such as, but not limited to, sensation by touch or visual observation by means such as, but not limited to, sensation by touch or visual observation by means such as, but not limited to, sensation by touch or visual observation by means such as, but not limited to, sensation by touch or visual observation by means such as, but not limited to, sensation by touch or visual observation for moving objects.